-Data was collected throughout the year in the areas of effectiveness, efficiency, patient satisfaction and access.
+Data was collected throughout the year in the areas of effectiveness, efficiency, patient satisfaction, and access.
 Outcome data provided clinicians with concrete information on the patients' level of functioning and symptoms.
-This information was used to identify needs, goals and treatment plans.
+This information was used to identify needs, goals, and treatment plans.
 The outcome data documented if patients were getting better and reaching their goals.
 This tool was utilized by Center staff to determine the patients' satisfaction with Center services.
 Post discharge follow-up was offered as part of our services.
-Patients received a telephone call within 90 days from discharge.

-In FISCAL YEAR 2022, outcome management highlights included:
+Patients received a telephone call within 90 days of discharge.
+Overall, patients were satisfied with most measures.
+In FISCAL YEAR 2022-23, outcome management highlights included:

-- Collaborative documentation for the year was 88%. - QI quarterly audit resulted average score of 87% for the year. - Of the 802 persons receiving crisis intervention services, 49% of their dispositions were services in community-based settings. - The Individual Placement and Support employment program found competitive employment for 53% of the patients served.
+- Collaborative documentation for the year was 86%. - QI quarterly audit resulted in an average score of 88% for the year.
+The state audit for the 3rd quarter indicates 96% of patients were showing progress, as well as DLA-20 scores averaging an increase of 6.5 points, showing patients are getting better. - Of the 591 persons receiving crisis intervention services, 56% of their dispositions were services in community-based settings.